-SOLID WASTE DISPOSAL (CRF 5.A) 7.2.
+7.2.
+SOLID WASTE DISPOSAL (CRF 5.A)

-Generation of municipal solid waste per capita has registered significant increasing trend until 2009.
+Generation of municipal solid waste (MSW) per capita has registered significant increasing trend until 2009.
 Starting with 2009 there is a decrease in quantities registered, caused primary by economic crisis but also other factors regarding to effects of measures undertaken to avoid/reduce and recycle waste.
-The quantity of generated and disposed industrial waste was increased in the period from 2010 to 2012, then slightly decrease.
+The quantity of generated and disposed industrial waste was increased in the period from 2010 to 2012, and after that, until 2015, an increasing trend was not significant.
 Priority is given according avoiding and reducing waste generation and reducing its hazardous properties.
 If waste generation can neither be avoided nor reduced, waste must be re-used-recycled and/or recovered; reasonably unusable waste must be permanently deposited in an environmentally friendly way.
-These objectives, defined by the Strategy and the Plan, include the assumed time-lags with respect to relevant EU legislation.

-Data on municipal waste quantities and, separately, on industrial waste quantities landfilled were provided by the CAEN, for period 2010 -2014.
-In 2014, there was 73% municipal waste and 27% industrial waste in total waste landfilled at official landfills.
-From total municipal waste landfilled in 2014, 63% were biodegradable.
-From total industrial waste landfilled in 2014, 3% were biodegradable and 6% were sludge from wastewater treatment.
+Data on municipal waste quantities and, separately, on industrial waste quantities landfilled were provided by the CAEN, for period 2010 -2015.
+In 2015, there was 76% municipal waste and 24% industrial waste in total waste landfilled at official landfills.
+From total municipal waste landfilled in

-&lt;sup>48 Data on key categories are taken from Annex 1 Key categories (Tier 1 and Tier 2)
+48 Data on key categories are taken from Annex 1 Key categories (Tier 1 and Tier 2)